OCA/sale-workflow/sale_rental/README.rst

-In the menu *Warehouse > Configuration > Warehouses*, on the form view of the warehouse, in the *Technical Information* tab, you will see two additionnal stock locations: *Rental In* (stock of products to rent) and *Rental Out* (products currently rented).
+In the menu *Warehouse > Configuration > Warehouses*, on the form view of the warehouse, in the *Technical Information* tab, you will see two additional stock locations: *Rental In* (stock of products to rent) and *Rental Out* (products currently rented).
 In the *Warehouse Configuration* tab, make sure that the option *Rental Allowed* is checked.